lmjohns3/theanets/docs/quickstart.rst

 Creating a model
 ================

-The workflow in ``theanets`` involves two basic steps:
+The ``theanets`` package is a tool for (a) defining and (b) optimizing cost functions over a set of data.
+As such, the workflow in ``theanets`` involves two basic steps:

 #.
-First, you need to create or define the structure of the model that you'll
+First, you need to define the structure of the model that you'll use for your
-   use for your task.
-For instance, if you're trying to classify MNIST digits, then you'll want something that takes in pixels and outputs digit classes.
-If you're trying to model the digit images without labels, you might want to use some sort of autoencoder.
+   task.
+For instance, if you're trying to classify MNIST digits, then you'll want something that takes in pixels and outputs digit classes (a "classifier").
+If you're trying to model the digit images without labels, you might want to use a model that takes in pixels and outputs pixels (an "autoencoder").
 #.
-Second, you will probably need to train your model so that the parameters in
+Second, you will likely need to train or adjust the parameters in your model
-   the model perform well with respect to some benchmark.
+   so that it has a low cost or performs well with respect to some benchmark.
    For classification, you might want to adjust your model parameters to minimize the negative log-likelihood of the correct image class, and for autoencoders you might want to minimize the reconstruction error.

 The ``theanets`` package provides a helper class, :class:`theanets.Experiment`, that is designed to perform both of these tasks with relatively low effort on